3ポリシー

 (Source: “Admission Overview” published by Kyushu University’s Academic Affairs Department, 2019 Edition)

-1Comprehensive Selection (Formerly AO Entrance Examination)
+1Comprehensive Selection (Former AO Entrance Examination)

 In Comprehensive Selection (formerly known as AO Entrance Examination), students will be exempted from taking the Common Test for University Admissions, and will be selected through a first and second round of selection.
-In the first round, applicants will be selected based on the comprehensive evaluation of (1) an essay test and (2) a submitted research report or documents in lieu of a research report.
+In the first round, applicants will be selected based on the comprehensive evaluation of (1) an essay test and (2) a submitted school report or documents in lieu of a school report.
 In the second round, applicants who pass the first round will be required to give a presentation on a designated topic, and have an interview based on the presentation.
 The designated topic will be assigned on the day of the examination.

 The examination will focus on the applicant’s fundamental academic skills, the ability to set tasks independently, their interest in various events, and the ability to construct clear arguments and actively communicate them with others.